 The V2 approach to granularity emphasizes re-use of "patterns" of information.
 For example, timing and route information are not useful on their own, but they are useful in many circumstances.
 Due to the 3-level nesting limit, separate segments are also required for data structures that would otherwise nest too deeply.
 FHIR takes a different approach to reusability, focusing on objects that can be maintained independently.
 The MedicationOrder resource encompasses all of the aspects of the above segments, with the exception of some of the workflow aspects of ORC which is handled by the Order resource.
 The MedicationOrder resource is itself complex, having nested structures for dosage instructions, dispensing instructions, etc. that are not simple data types.

 Extensibility: HL7 V2 provides an extensibility mechanism through the use of "Z-segments".
 The meaning of these extensions is opaque without prior manual explanation by the sender.
 Extensions are supposed to be restricted to data elements that do not affect the meaning of the "standard" segments.
-FHIR extensions, on the other hand, can appear at any level (including within data types).
-ModifierExtensions may be used to in circumstances where an extension can change the meaning of other elements (e.g. the introduction of a negation indicator on a record).
+FHIR Extensions, on the other hand, can appear at any level (including within data types).
+ModifierExtensions may be used - in circumstances where an extension can change the meaning of other elements (e.g. the introduction of a negation indicator on a record).
 Finally, the meaning of FHIR extensions is discoverable by resolving the URI that defines the extension.
 The URI approach also ensures that extensions created by independent systems won't collide.
 (This can be an issue with Z-segments.)

 Inter-version compatibility: HL7 version 2 has strict processes for maintaining forward and backward compatibility.
 Content can only be added to the end of existing fields, components, etc. Applications are expected to ignore unexpected content or repetitions.
 FHIR promises similar compatibility rules.
 The path to an element within a FHIR instance will remain unchanged in future versions.
 Specific rules on handling "new" elements (ignoring, checking for "must understand" indicators, etc. will be developed during the DSTU period.